The Bridge Between Data and Decision-Making

 5. Cost Optimization

 Operational inefficiencies—like redundant inventory or production downtime—become glaringly obvious once visualized.
 What was once hidden in cells becomes visible in color-coded clarity.
+One distribution company discovered their routing algorithm was optimized for speed rather than cost in low-density regions.
+A single visual investigation surfaced the fix—and saved $480,000 annually.

 How to Implement Data Visualization in Your Business Operations